 - Choose to create the Project from a template

 - Add any pre-existing relevant Lists to the new Project

 We created ClickUp after becoming frustrated with other project management softwares' lack of organization and structure.
 Even if you intend to use a project management platform on a semi-regular basis, you will need a rock-solid process to avoid organizational chaos as your number of tasks increases.

 ClickUp Lists prevent this problem from the beginning, making it easy to start and stay organized.

 ClickUp users create Projects and Lists for things like...

 - And really, they can be anything to keep your Spaces organized.

 ... .
-This will show a dropdown where you can add a new Project or rename, move, or remove a List or a Project.
+This will show a dropdown where you can rename, move, or remove the List or Project.

 Note the difference between "deleting" and "archiving" your Project or List.
 When you archive a List or Project, it can be retrieved for later inspection.
 Deleting, on the other hand, is permanent.